Batteries

 • Predictive Analytics: Machine learning algorithms that forecast battery performance and potential failures before they occur

-• Hybrid Models: Combined data-driven and physics-based approaches that analyze aging patterns and degradation mechanisms with unprecedented accuracy
+• Hybrid Models: Combined data-driven and physics-based approaches that analyze aging patterns and degradation mechanisms with high accuracy

 • Cloud Integration: Systems that leverage cloud computing for continuous monitoring beyond local thresholds, enabling fleet-wide optimization